JamesShackford/CellSociety/README.md

 ##Any information about using the program (i.e., command-line/applet arguments, key inputs, interesting example data files, or easter eggs):

+Once the program is run, the user can select from a number of different simulations through a drop down menu.
+The user can also display multiple simulations on the display and adjust certain parameters of the simulation dynamically using sliders.
+The simulations available are Fire, Game of Life, Wa Tor, SugarScape, Ant Foraging, and Segregation.

-Any known bugs, crashes, or problems with the project's functionality:
+##Any known bugs, crashes, or problems with the project's functionality:

-Any extra features included in the project:
+##Any extra features included in the project:

-Your impressions of the assignment to help improve it in the future:
+##Your impressions of the assignment to help improve it in the future: